Our popular Textiles of India tour will be repeated in 2023. Check back for dates.

-During the trip, we’ll travel by private van, and stay in fascinating Heritage hotels in towns, [even a Majarajah’s palace!] and new, traditional bunghas in the little-visited rural northern Gujarati area of Kutch.
-The round earthen bunghas with thatched roofs are embellished with floral scrolls of bas-relief mirror and mud decorations around the windows and doors.
+During the trip, we’ll travel by private van and plane, and stay in fascinating Heritage hotels in towns, [even a Majarajah’s palace!].
+A couple of nights we’ll sleep out in the country in new, traditional bunghas in the little-visited northern Gujarati area of Kutch.
+The round earthen bunghas with thatched roofs are embellished with floral scrolls of bas-relief mirror.
+Hand-formed mud decorations around the windows and doors add a charming touch.

-We’ll also meet local women who do intricate shisha mirror embroidery, in northern Gujarat.
 We will visit many ancient temples and other architecturally fascinating sites such as the famous Adalaj and Rani Ki Vav stepwells.
-These ancient and elaborate fresh water wells were built between the 11th and 16th centuries, with carved marble columns, decorated niches, and other details.
+These ancient and elaborate fresh water wells were built between the 11th and 16th centuries, with carved marble columns and decorated niches.

 TRIP PRICE: $4960 (Single Supplement: $875) Maximum 12 travelers.

-The itinerary has been carefully planned to cover a lot of ground, but also not to move around every night.
+The itinerary for the Textiles of India tour has been carefully planned to cover a lot of ground, but also not to move around every night.
 We spend 2 or 3 nights in each destination; for example, 3 nights in both Jaipur and Bhuj.

-There will be a post-tour of the Taj Mahal and SOS Bear Rescue Center in Agra for those interested, at a modest extra cost.
+Finally, there will be a pre-tour of the Taj Mahal and SOS Bear Rescue Center in Agra for those interested, at a modest extra cost.
 Info to come after you’ve signed up.